carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Associated entity

-An _associated entity_ is a requirement in an interface that a type's implementation of the interface must satisfy by having a matching member.
-A requirement that the type define a value for a member constant is called an _associated constant_, and similarly an _associated function_ or _associated type_.
+An _associated entity_ is a requirement in an interface that a type's implementation of the interface must satisfy by having a matching definition.
+A requirement that the type define a value for a member constant is called an _associated constant_, and similarly an _associated function_ or _associated [generic type](#generic-type)_.
+Note that other languages use the term "associated type" instead of "associated generic type," but in Carbon a generic type is a [facet](#facet) may not be a type.

 Different types can satisfy an interface with different definitions for a given member.
 These definitions are _associated_ with what type is implementing the